temporalio/sdk-ruby/README.md

 gem install temporalio
 ```

+**NOTE**: Only macOS ARM/x64 and Linux ARM/x64 are supported, and the platform-specific gem chosen is based on when the
+gem/bundle install is performed.
+A source gem is published but cannot be used directly and will fail to build if tried.
+MinGW-based Windows and Linux MUSL do not have gems.
+See the [Platform Support](#platform-support) section for more
+information.

 **NOTE**: Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only
 supported on Ruby versions 3.3 and newer.

-**NOTE**: MinGW-based Windows, Linux MUSL, and pure source based gems are not currently published.
-See the
-[Platform Support](#platform-support) section for more information.

 ### Implementing an Activity